Transportation in North Carolina: Mass transit

 Several cities are served by mass transit systems.

 The Charlotte Area Transit System (CATS) operates a historical trolley line and 76 bus and shuttle routes serving Charlotte and its satellite cities.
-In 2007 it opened the LYNX light rail line connecting Charlotte with suburban Pineville.
-There are future plans to expand LYNX Light Rail as well as implementation of Commuter Rail and Streetcar.
+In 2007, it opened the LYNX light rail line connecting Charlotte with suburban Pineville.
+Future plans include expanding LYNX Light Rail as well as implementation of Commuter Rail and Streetcar.
+The Gold Line streetcar will be a 10-mile, 37 stop streetcar line that will connect the Blue Line light rail, Silver Line light rail, Red Line Commuter Rail, and the Charlotte Gateway Station.
+Additionally, UNC Charlotte has its own bus system called Niner Transit, offering destinations primarily on campus with some off-campus stops.

 Raleigh is serviced by GoRaleigh.
 GoRaleigh also operates a historical trolley line giving tours of the historic areas of Downtown Raleigh and other areas of interest in the Capital City.
 It operates 35 bus routes, 4 of which are express routes, and a downtown circulator called the R-Line which services the entertainment and shopping areas of Downtown Raleigh.
 N.C.
 State University within the City of Raleigh operates its own bus line named the Wolfline to provide service to the university's students and employees.

-Cary is serviced by GoCary which operates 6 routes.
+The GoCary transit system has 10 routes as of mid-November 2024.
+These routes are outlined on their interactive map and schedule website.
+The most recent route added was the Downtown Loop service opened June 1, 2024.
+As of March of 2024, GoCary has explored the possibility of adding three new routes that would expand and replace certain routes.
+Those routes are Route 11, Route 12, and a Downtown Circulator route.
+The route map and possible alternative routes are outlined in a service changes press release from GoCary.

 Durham is serviced by GoDurham which operates 22 bus routes, 1 of which is a special service running from Northern High School to Downtown Durham twice a day on school days only.

 Wake Forest is served by GoRaleigh which operates 2 loop routes there, one does a clockwise loop and the other is counterclockwise.

-The Fayetteville Area System of Transit (FAST) serves the city with ten bus routes and two shuttle routes.
+The Fayetteville Area System of Transit (FAST) serves the city with seventeen bus routes and 21 additional vehicles to assist people with disabilities who cannot utilize the bus routes.

-GoTriangle operates buses that serve the Triangle region and connect to municipal bus systems in Raleigh, Durham, Chapel Hill and Cary.
+GoTriangle operates buses that serve the Triangle region and connect to municipal bus systems in Raleigh, Durham, Chapel Hill, Cary and Apex.